⭐ Why is TTFB Important?

 - A user initiates a webpage request by typing a URL or clicking a link.

-- The browser sends a request to the server hosting the website.
+- The browser sends a request to the server hosting the website, which may involve DNS resolution.

-- The server processes the request, including DNS lookup and TCP/TLS handshake.
+- The server processes the request, including establishing a TCP connection and performing a TLS handshake if HTTPS is used.

-- Once the server is ready to send data, the first byte arrives at the user's browser, completing the TTFB measurement.
+- Once the server is ready to send data, it transmits the first byte of the requested content to the user's browser.

 📌 Examples of Factors Affecting TTFB